peteryah/Quantitative-Research-Project/README.md

-# Monster's Grape

-Chi Yu Yeh, Shengyi Liang
+# Quantitative research project 2019.5-2020.9

+This repository contains the source code for the ranking algorithm that generates a ranked list of stocks from the S&P 500 list of the selected year.
+This repository is for admission review only.
+Please do not disclose any of the files within this repository.

+## Python Interface
+Pycharm is required to run this algorithm

-### Packages:
+## Packages:
-pandas, tensorflow, numpy, yfinance, stockstats, matplotlib
+Pandas, tensorflow, numpy, yfinance, stockstats, matplotlib

-Code files:
+## Code files:

-alp1.py: 82 available Alphas from World Quant
+Alp1.py: 82 Alphas (mathematical expressions and corresponding code)

-Alphas.py: Turn raw data into vectors of Alpha values
+Alphas.py: Turn pricing data of selected stocks into vectors of Alpha values

 Generate.py: Generate a portfolio automatically

-Main.py: Backtest initiator in one click

-Prediction.py: Portfolio making codes

-Process.py: Classify stocks into 0 and 1

-Testing.py: Backtesting codes
+Main.py: Initializes parallelization, tackles data processing, and generates ranked List.

+Prediction.py: Updates the portfolio by a given number of stocks from the top of the ranked list.

+Process.py: Sets criteria and train neural networks

+Testing.py: Backtests portfolio with long periods of time